8 Powerful Emotional Triggers for Video Marketing

-They all have one thing in common: the videos stirred your emotions.
-Video Makers will use specific words, music and intriguing visuals to help evoke your emotions.
-The question however, is what does does it take for you to share the video and increase its appeal?
-According to the Ehrenberg-Bass Institute for Marketing science, the most shareable videos are the ones that trigger emotions and in particular ones with a strong emotional pull (positive or negative) are twice as likely to be shared than videos that provoke.
+Video Makers will use specific words, music tracks, and engaging visuals to help evoke your emotions.
+The big question, however, is what does it take for you to share the video and increase its appeal?
+According to the Ehrenberg-Bass Institute for Marketing Science, the most shareable videos are the ones that trigger emotions, and in particular, ones with a strong emotional pull (positive or negative) are twice as likely to be shared than videos that provoke.

-The first emotion we are going to look at is Joy.
-Most people enjoy watching moments that brighten their day or at least bring a smile to their face.
-People want to share videos that will evoke positive feelings.
-Marketers want to take us on an emotional journey that moved us to feel slightly different after watching the video.
+Most people enjoy watching moments that brighten up their day or at least bring a smile to their face.
+People have a sense of urgency when it comes to sharing videos that evoke positive feelings.
+Marketers want to take us on an emotional journey that moves us.
 Take the example video below.
-The image of the police force in America isn’t always positive, so the Lowell Police department set out to change their perception and bring joy all around.
+The image of the police force in America isn’t always positive, so the Lowell Police Department set out to change their perception and bring joy all around.

-Some of the greatest marketing campaigns have been created around the idea of making you feel better about yourself.
-For some people feeling ‘’beautiful’’ in a world with supermodels, sports stars and actors/actresses dominating every tv commercial, billboard and magazine cover can be hard.
+Some of the greatest marketing campaigns revolve around self-empowerment and pride.
+For some people feeling ‘’beautiful’’ in a world with supermodels, sports stars and actors/actresses dominating every TV commercial, billboard and magazine cover can be hard.
 In recent years, online adverts have taken a different direction, inspiring us to feel great inside and outside.
-Dove are just one company that are one a mission to boost self-esteem and change the conversation around body image.
+Dove is just one many companies out there striving to boost self-esteem and change the conversation around the body.

 Another emotion which marketers like to trigger is fear.
-The most common manner in which marketers use fear is by targeting person’s efficacy.
-Can the viewer do anything about a specific threat or fear?
-Those that feel they have no control, are likely not to take any action.
-Instead marketers will identify a fear that already exists, they will empathize with that fear, and finally act to remove that threat with your contribution.
+The most typical manner in which marketers use fear is by targeting person’s efficacy.
+Can the viewer do anything about a particular threat or fear?
+Those that feel they have no control are likely not to take any action.
+Instead marketers will identify a fear that already exists, they will empathize with that fear, and finally, act to remove that threat with your contribution.

-St Johns Ambulance’s powerful advert combined fear and suspense to grip the audience and make them fully aware for on-call emergency care.
-Not all brands however choose to use a high-fear approach.
-Everyday consumer products, such as cleaning and hygiene commodities use low-fear appeals to positively influence our buying behaviour.
+St Johns Ambulance’s powerful advert combined fear and suspense to grip the audience and make them acutely aware of on-call emergency care.
+Not all brands, however, choose to use a high-fear approach.
+Everyday consumer products, such as cleaning and hygiene commodities use low-fear appeals to influence our buying behavior positively.

-To a certain degree, surprise is common amongst most online adverts today.
+To a certain degree, surprise is a common factor amongst most online adverts today.
 To be successful, marketing videos that intend to surprise, usually combine other emotional triggers into one video.
 Surprises in videos don’t have to be major plot twists or unexpected events that shock the viewers.
-A surprise can simply be informing viewers about a reduction in your prices, or the speed in which you deliver something.
-Nevertheless, we have chosen a marketing video produced by Guiness, which left us astonished and in some way jubilant, take a look.
+A surprise can just be informing viewers about a reduction in your prices or the speed in which you deliver something.
+Nevertheless, we have chosen a marketing video produced by Guinness, which left us astonished and in some way, jubilant.
+Take a look.

-Did you know that evoking positive emotions results in a 40% share increase than videos with a negative theme?
+Did you know that videos with a positive feel generate 40% share increase than videos with a negative theme?
 Although positive and negative videos still result in twice as many shares as provocation videos, when done right, affection videos can instantly go viral.

 Like with many other emotional triggers, you need to find the right balance between a warm display of affection and a sloppy romance.
-Rather than the typical relationship, we thought we would show another side of affection, one between a man and his dog.
+Rather than highlight an advert which focuses on a human relationship, we thought we would show a sweeter one.
+Behold, Caesar’s brilliant advert between a man and his dog.

 Trust is one of the most desirable emotional triggers for a company.
-It is one of the strongest marketing trends right now and with almost every brand jumping on the trust bandwagon in their marketing messages.
 Only once a consumer trusts you, will they repeatedly buy your products or services with minimal cognitive effort.
-Trust isn’t limited to your customers choosing your products or services, it goes much further, trust also means that your customers will go out of their way to persuade others why your brand is the perfect for them.
+Trust isn’t limited to your customers choosing your products or services, it goes much further.
+Trust also means that your customers will go out of their way to persuade others why your brand is the perfect for them.